PhD Humanitarianism and Conflict Response / Overview

 The programme culminates in the submission of an 80,000-word dissertation (or alternative format) that makes an original contribution to knowledge.

 For entry in the academic year beginning September 2020, the tuition fees are as follows:

 Please note for the majority of projects where experimentation requires further resource: higher fee bands (where quoted) will be charged rather than the base rate for supervision, administration and computational costs.
 The fees quoted above will be fully inclusive and, therefore, you will not be required to pay any additional bench fees or administration costs.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of the course for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your project.

 We offer a limited number of bursaries and studentships on a competitive basis, details of which can be found via the links below.

 Please note that while we do not have closing dates for programme applications, all funding competitions have a specified deadline for submitting the funding application form and a separate (earlier) deadline for submitting the online programme application form, both of which will be stated in the funding competition details below.

 You may also be eligible for a postgraduate loan from the government.
 Find out more about this and other sources of funding on the funding opportunities page.

-- PhD Opportunities in Global Health, Disaster Response and Humanitarian Aid 2019-20
+- THIS COMPETITION IS NOW CLOSED.
+PhD Opportunities in Global Health, Disaster Response and Humanitarian Aid 2019-20

 - School of Arts, Languages and Cultures